RozDavid/LanguageGroundedSemseg/README.md

 ## Language-Grounded Indoor 3D Semantic Segmentation in the Wild
 ### Implementation for our ECCV 2022 paper
-*Note: The full release of this repo is under progress - the necessary code snippets and the training pipeline is published already, but comments and model checkpoints will be released over the next few days.*

 <div align="center">
     <img src="docs/teaser.jpg" width = 100% >